chrisadkin/Nomad-HashiStack-Lab/documentation/aws/01-build.md

 export AWS_SESSION_EXPIRATION=<your session token expiry goes here>
 ```

-4. Open the ```variables.hcl``` file in the aws directory with the text editor of your choice and set the region on line two of the file to a
-   valid AWS region that you wish the cluster to be setup in.
+4. Open the ```variables.hcl``` file in the aws directory with a text editor and set the region on line two to the AWS region that you wish the cluster to be setup in.

-5. Open the ```setup.sh``` file in the ```shared\scripts``` directory and note the first thirty lines of the file, note that the verswions of
+5. Open the ```setup.sh``` file in the ```shared\scripts``` directory and note the first thirty lines of the file, in particular the versions of
-   the components installed during AMI file creation are specified in this file and can be altered by editting it:
+   the components installed during AMI file creation, these can be customized by simply editting this file:
 ```
 #!/bin/bash